The Future of AI and User Experience Design

 Such is the advertisement for Google Home.
-Currently, Amazon, Google, and Apple are competing for Smart Home technology.
-All three of them created assistants that enable actions, such as playing music, turning on the TV, etc. through a voice command.
+Amazon, Google, and Apple are competing for Smart Home technology.
+All three created assistants that enable actions, such as playing music, turning on the TV, etc., through a voice command.
 As Home Depot said, a smart home can save you time, energy, and money by automating performances based on your lifestyle.

 Some of us might question this technology.
 What is automation?
 Why do we need that?
-What if we do things just as before: manually turning light switches on or manually adjusting the room’s air conditioner?
+What if we do things like before: manually turn light switches on or adjust the room's air conditioner?
 How exactly can automating things help us?

-Dr. Stephen Galsworthy once spoke in Spark + AI Summit 2020 as a representative of Quby, a European smart home energy company.
-He mentioned how with more relationships between customers and utility, it would increase the probability of energy saving.
-In the first stage, we have the traditional billing system where we pay after we use an amount of energy at home.
+Dr. Stephen Galsworthy once spoke at Spark + AI Summit 2020 as a representative of Quby, a European smart home energy company.
+He mentioned how more relationships between customers and utility, would increase the probability of energy saving.
+In the first stage, we have the traditional billing system where we pay after using energy at home.
 Next, we can get insights from past historical data.
 We can learn how we can save energy and money.
-Taking a step further, we can have real-time monitoring for the energy used at home.
+Taking a step further, we can monitor the energy used at home.
 This idea plays a critical part in our energy usage because it increases our consciousness in spending energy.
 Finally, we can have insight from appliance diagnostics.
-In this case, Quby offered an app where users can look into the appliance’s energy consumption and compare it to the industry standards.
+In this case, Quby offered an app where users can look into the appliance's energy consumption and compare it to the industry standards.

-Smart home technology illustrates how computers can use data and produce important insights to customers.
-A good insight not only makes customers better informed but also helps them in decision making.
+Smart home technology illustrates how computers can use data and produce important customer insights.
+A good insight not only makes customers better informed but also helps them in decision-making.

 As mentioned, computers can perform automation: a task where repetitive tasks are routine.
-Think for a second about personal budget and expense.
+Think for a second about your budget and expenses.
 For some people, it is hard to see how they go over budget every month.
-They try to save paper receipts and save the data in a journal book.
+They try to save paper receipts and the data in a journal book.
 They wanted to record expenses and compare them to the account.
-But still, it’s hard to perform the task daily.
+But still, it's hard to perform the task daily.